jbreitenbucher/exampleis/README.md

 subfig | textpos | TikZ | verbatim | wrapfig | xcolor | xltxtra
 xunicode

-The `woosterthesis` class also assumes you are using pdfTeX (support for postscript based TeX has been dropped as of 2006/17/11).
+The `woosterthesis` class also assumes you are using pdfTeX or XeTeX (support for postscript based TeX has been dropped as of 2006/17/11).

 ## Usage
 The template has been tested with Overleaf, as well as TeXLive installs on OS X and Windows 11.
 Some students have reported receiving processing time warnings from Overleaf and a request to move to a paid subscription, for that reason I recommend using a locally installed TeX instance instead of a cloud-based one.

+The class does support the use of system fonts such as Times New Roman through the XeLaTeX engine.
+The definitions of fonts for XeLaTeX can be found in the `styles/packages.tex`.
+The defaults are for a Times New Roman consistent set but suggestions of other cross platform font options are listed in comments.